Middle East Institute: The 2000s

 Ambassador Edward S. Walker, Jr., assumed the presidency in 2001 and left the post in 2006.
 Walker highlighted America's struggle with the Arab–Israeli conflict, the challenge of global terrorism, and the Iraq War.
 In 2007, Ambassador Wendy Chamberlin became the first woman to hold this position.
 She was succeeded in 2018 by Paul Salem.
 In 2024, Paul stepped down from the presidency of MEI and assumed the role of Vice President for International Engagement.
 After he stepped down, Dr. Susan E. Saxton became and is currently the Interim President of MEI.

-The 2010s and funding
+The 2010s

-The UAE contributed $20 million during 2016 and 2017 to the Middle East Institute.
+In July 2018, Ambassador Wendy Chamberlin retired after serving nearly 12 years as president of the institute.
+Paul Salem, previously the organization's senior vice president, was appointed as the new president.

-During 2016−2017, UAE and Saudi sources were the largest contributors to MEI, in addition to oil and military supply companies.
+In September 2019 the organization moved back from its temporary housing at 18th St. NW to its headquarters at 1761 N St. NW after a two-year renovation.
+The institute was gifted $20M by the United Arab Emirates to fund the renovation.

 Organizational structure

 Programs

 The Middle East Institute hosts public events, which range from panel presentations and book signings to roundtables and policy workshops.
 MEI invites experts from the Middle East and around the world to participate in its programs and conferences.
 Its larger events include annual conferences on Turkey and Egypt and its main event of each year, the Annual Conference and Banquet, held in November.